-Types of resource: There are three basic types of resource:
+Types of resource: You can create and work with three basic types of resource:

-Files These are comparable to files in a file system.
+Files Workspace files are comparable to files in a file system.
 Different types of resource are maintained in different file types, for example, message flow files, message set definition files, ESQL files, mapping files, XML Schema files and broker archive files.
-File types are listed in "Resource types in the Message Brokers Toolkit" on page 114.
+File types are listed in "Resource types in the Message Broker Toolkit" on page 134.